cph-cachet/flutter-plugins/packages/pedometer/README.md

 This plugin allows for continuous step counting using the built-in pedometer sensor API of iOS and Android devices.

-When the application is started the step count is set to 0, and every time a step count update is registrered the step count value will be updated.
+When the application is started the step count is set to 0, and every time a step count update is registrered, the cumulative step count value since the app was started will be returned.
 The update frequency depends on the platform; iOS updates less frequently than Android.

 ## Permissions for Android
 No configuration needed.